gianlucacandiotti/vagrant-scaffold/README.md

 1. `git remote add -f vagrant-env git@github.com:GianlucaCandiotti/vagrant-scaffold.git`

 2. `git subtree add --prefix vagrant-env vagrant-env master --squash`

+3. Don't forget that the Vagrantfile will look for the *./app* folder as the sync folder.
+If you already have some files, put them in the *./app* folder so that your structure looks like the one described above.
+If you are starting from scratch or cloning a repository just create the *./app* folder and put your files in there.

 ## Updating the subtree from your repository